tom-seddon/b2/doc/Debug-version.md

 Shows a list of all breakpoints.
 When you use the byte popup to set a breakpoint on an address or byte, it will appear here.

-If you use this window to alter the breakpoint flags for a particular address or byte, that byte or address will continue to be shown in the list even if all its breakpoint flags are cleared.
+If you ever use this window to alter the breakpoint flags for a particular address or byte, that byte or address will continue to be shown in the list even if all its breakpoint flags are cleared.
 When this happens, click the `x` button to get rid of it.

 ## `Stack`